cat-cfs/cbm3_aws/cbm3_aws/instance/README.md

 This will upload the required software to the cat-cfs bucket, and generate a userdata script at the path: `"user_data_script.txt"`

 Create an instance and set the user data field to the user data script text.
 After the instance configures and shuts down create an AMI from the instance, and delete the instance.
+The AMI's identifier can be passed to the `cbm3_aws.scripts.aws_deploy` command line interface.